 barelli msfs addons

 LIRI - Salerno Intl.
-Airport On Sale
+Airport

 After many years of closure, the airport of Salerno Pontecagnano "Costa d'Amalfi" (ICAO: LIRI, IATA: QSR) finally reopens on July 11, 2024.
 Completely renovated and ready to accommodate aircraft of virtually any size.
 In July 2024 the main innovations will be: